Fermat-ORG/fermat-framework/README.md

 > To get cryptocurrencies mass adopted as soon as possible.

-> To build the best possible integrated system able to handle the finances not only all the human world population but also of companies and machines in the context of the IoT.
+> To build the best possible integrated system able to handle the finances of not only all the human world population but also of companies and machines in the context of the IoT.

 <br>
-Fermat principles
+Fermat Principles
 ------------------------------------------------